All Episodes

 Remember, all the federal employees were going to lose their Thanksgiving turkeys because of the government shutdown.

-Oh, folks, if you weren't around then it was Armageddon.
+Oh, folks, if you weren't around then, it was Armageddon.

 And so is this.

-But never mind the world didn't end when Reagan fired the air traffic controllers, and never mind that the states have their own meat inspectors and they pay teachers and cops and firefighters.
+And never mind that the states have their own meat inspectors and they pay teachers and cops and firefighters.

 The federal government doesn't.